PBA-Dev/PGRechner3.0/README.md

 - Rebuild or restart the `app` service after modifying Python code for changes to take effect.
 - Dependencies such as `gunicorn` and `psycopg2-binary` are installed from `requirements.txt`.
 - Database files persist in the named `db-data` volume between container restarts.
+- The production VPS is reachable at `194.5.159.108` via the domain `PGRechner.Optimum-Pflegeberatug.de`.